Russell Wilson Player Prop Bets for NFL Week 18 | Seattle vs. Arizona 1/9/2022

 Matchup vs. Arizona

-- In 11 matchups against the Cardinals, Wilson averaged 232.6 passing yards per game, 8.9 yards fewer than his over/under for Sunday.
+- Wilson averages 232.6 passing yards per game in 11 matchups against the Cardinals, 8.9 fewer yards his over/under in Sunday's game.

-- Wilson threw a touchdown pass eight times and multiple TDs in five of those outings against the Cardinals.
+- Wilson threw a touchdown pass eight times and multiple TDs in five of those contests against the Cardinals.

 - Note: Wilson's stats vs. Cardinals date back to 2016.

-- The 227.1 yards per game the Cardinals are conceding through the air makes them the NFL's eighth-ranked pass defense.
+- The Cardinals are conceding 227.1 passing yards per game this year, the NFL's eighth-ranked pass defense.

 - With 27 passing TDs conceded this season, the Cardinals defense is ranked 21st in the league.